All posts

 1. Opera

 A modern browser originally published by a non-profit organization.
-The program is implemented in versions for popular desktop and mobile platforms.
-Comfortable browsing is ensured thanks to the built-in ad blocker, which increases the download speed by more than 90%.
-In addition, Opera includes a simple VPN that allows you to visit any site or platform.
+The program is available in versions for popular desktop and mobile platforms.
+Comfortable page viewing is provided by the built-in ad blocker, which speeds up data loading by more than 90%.
+In addition, Opera includes a simple VPN that allows you to visit any websites and platforms.

-But despite the presence of several privacy tools in the functionality of the browser, it cannot be called the most secure Internet browser.
+But despite the presence of several privacy tools in the browser's functionality, it cannot be called the most secure web browser.
 In 2016, Opera was acquired by a Chinese IT company.
-After that, the browser began to actively collect impersonal data about its users.
-That is, without reference to the identity of the person.
+After that, the browser began actively collecting anonymized data about its users.
+That is, without tying it to a person's identity.

 1. Firefox

 The history of Firefox began in 2002.
-The browser changed the engine several times.
-Right now it is using Quantum.
-Unlike Opera, this browser collects much less information about users.
+The browser has changed its engine several times.
+It currently uses Quantum.
+Unlike Opera, this web browser collects much less information about users.

-In addition, Firefox includes several tools to protect user privacy and personal data:
+In addition, Firefox includes several tools to protect the privacy and personal data of users:

-• Protection against automatic playback of videos published on web pages.
+• Protection against automatic playback of videos posted on web pages.

-But having these tools does not guarantee anonymous surfing.
-In addition, Firefox does not have a built-in VPN.
-Therefore, you cannot use it to visit blocked sites.
+But the presence of these tools does not guarantee anonymous surfing.
+Moreover, Firefox does not have a built-in VPN.
+Therefore, it cannot be used to visit blocked websites.

 1. Brave

-A relatively young browser produced by a non-profit organization.
-The first issue of the program was released in 2016.
-Its main difference is a clear emphasis on user security.
-The browser uses several tools to provide it:
+A relatively young browser published by a non-profit organization.
+The first release of the program was in 2016.
+Its main feature is a clear focus on user security.
+To ensure this, the browser uses several means:

 • Ad blocker.